-All seasonal joking aside, it’s never too late to practice good data hygiene and spring clean your Marketo – especially when you consider that you and your team could be 20% more productive each week if you gave your Marketo instance a thorough cleaning.
+There’s never a bad time to start practising good data hygiene and polish up your Marketo platform – especially when you consider that you and your team could be 20% more productive each week if you gave the data set in your Marketo instance a thorough clean.

 Go through your campaigns and into each folder within the campaign.
 Check your lists, reports, and assets.
 Get rid of any duplicate assets or tests and bin any unnecessary assets, anything that does not work, or that is not a final version of an asset.